Meet the First Lady

 As your First Lady, I love working with children – the future of Florida – and I hope to visit your local school or library someday soon.
 When you are in Tallahassee, I hope you will stop by to visit the Florida Governor’s Mansion.
 I would love to meet you.

 First Lady Ann Scott is a devoted wife, mother, sister, and friend.
 She met her husband for the first time during her senior year.
-High school sweethearts, they have been married for 39 years and now have two married daughters, Allison and Jordan.
+High school sweethearts, they have been married for 41 years and have two married daughters, Allison and Jordan, and three grandsons, Auguste, Quinton and Sebastian.

 After graduating from high school, Ann attended community college and worked full time, while Gov. Scott was in the Navy and in law school.
 Ann enjoys interior decorating and received her degree in business administration from Southern Methodist University in Dallas, Texas.